-2.3 Market integration
+2.3 | Market integration

-Spatial price transmission has been widely analysed in the context of the 'law of one price' which assumes that if two markets are linked by trade in a perfectly efficient market, the movement of prices in one market will be reflected in price movements of the same magnitude in the other market in the long run, though there may be deviations in the short run.
-In this context, spatial price transmission can be defined as the process and degree to which markets for homogeneous commodities at spatially separated locations share long-run market information (McNew, 1996; Amikuzuno, 2009).
-Therefore, although price analysis tells us little or nothing about actual trading behaviour (Baulch, 1997; Barrett and Li, 2002), it is common practice to analyse price transmission to assess market integration, with the implicit or explicit assumption that lack of market integration implies market integration without price transmission if transaction costs are non-stationary, and there may be price transmission between two markets without market integration if there is a third market explaining the price-making in the other two.
+Spatial price transmission has been widely analyzed in the context of the "law of one price" which assumes that if two markets are linked by trade in a perfectly efficient market, the movement of prices in one market will be reflected in price movements of the same magnitude in the other market in the long run, although there may be deviations in the short run.
+In this context, spatial price transmission can be defined as the process and degree to which markets for homogeneous commodities at spatially separated locations share long-run market information (Amikuzuno, 2009; McNew, 1996).
+Therefore, although price analysis tells us little or nothing about actual trading behavior (Barrett & Li, 2002; Baulch, 1997), it is common practice to analyze price transmission to assess market integration, with the implicit or explicit assumption that lack of market integration implies market inefficiency (Rashid & Minot, 2010).
+This is done with the understanding that there may be market integration without price transmission if transaction costs are nonstationary, and there may be price transmission between two markets without market integration if there is a third market explaining the price-making in the other two.

 A simple measure of the degree of price transmission between two markets is the correlation of time series of prices which are prevalent in the two markets over time.
 Generally, a high correlation implies more integration (FEWSNET, 2009).
 A more in-depth and reliable analysis can be conducted through the methodological framework related to cointegration.
-The concept of cointegration (Granger, 1981) and the methods for estimating a cointegrated system (Engle and Granger, 1987; Johansen, 1995, 1991, 1988) provide a framework for estimating and testing equilibrium relationships between non-stationary6 integrated variables.
-Cointegration methods are not immune to limitations (Barrett and Li, 2002; Rapsomanikis et al., 2003); however, they are currently considered the most appropriate approach for analysing spatial market relationship (Rapsomanikis et al., 2003).
+The concept of cointegration (Granger, 1981) and the methods for estimating a cointegrated system (Engle & Granger, 1987; Johansen, 1988, 1991, 1995) provide a framework for estimating and testing equilibrium relationships between nonstationary integrated variables.
+Cointegration methods are not immune to limitations (Barrett & Li, 2002; Rapsomanikis et al., 2003); however, they are currently considered the most appropriate approach for analyzing spatial market relationship (Rapsomanikis et al., 2003).
 A comprehensive analytical framework for this econometrics approach can be found in Balcombe and Morrison (2002) and Rapsomanikis et al. (2003).

-Cointegration between the price series implies that prices may behave in a different way in the short run, but that they will converge toward a common behaviour in the long run.
+Cointegration between the price series implies that prices may behave in a different way in the short run, but that they will converge toward a common behavior in the long run.
 Therefore, if this property of the dynamic relationship between prices is verified, the analysis can lead to measure both the degree of price transmission from one market to the other and the speed of price transmission (Prakash, 1999).
-These results are much more informative - beyond being more precise - than those provided by a simple correlation.
+These results are much more informative-beyond being more precise-than those provided by a simple correlation.
 Nevertheless, they are also more demanding in terms of time and skill resource requirements.
-Therefore, while cointegration analysis is widely adopted in studies of development policy, its use is rare when dealing with crisis situations.7
+Therefore, while cointegration analysis is widely adopted in studies of development policy, its use is rare when dealing with crisis situations.